ayushi2103/SwiftImageLoader/README.md

   Created a seeded random subset of 1000 images by selecting 100 images from each class (10 classes) to have a balanced dataset.

 #### STEPS
+1.)
+First we get the paths of images in the datasetType
+2.)
+Load the image using that library
+3.)
+Convert and resize it to appropriate tensor
+4.)
+Calculate its label
+5.)
+Append it to final list lof tensors and labels

 #### LIBRARIES